Our Offices: Visit the chapter's Contact Us page for information about our office locations in Pennsylvania and Delaware.

-Emily Knearl, Delaware External Affairs Advisor
+Emily Knearl, Delaware Director of Government Relations & External Affairs

-Emily serves as TNC’s outward-facing representative of The Nature Conservancy's priorities, projects, and accomplishments in Delaware.
-In coordination with Executive Director Lori Brennan, chapter staff, Delaware trustees and volunteers, she plans, implements, and coordinates efforts to further TNC's mission and goals in the First State.
+Emily serves as TNC’s outward-facing representative of The Nature Conservancy's priorities, projects and accomplishments in Delaware.
+In coordination with Executive Director Lori Brennan, chapter staff, Delaware trustees and volunteers, she plans, implements and coordinates efforts to further TNC's mission and goals in the First State.

 “All my life I have loved public policy because it’s about people coming together to make the world a better place.
 I enjoy working with people, developing legislative strategy and communications, and that it all has a higher purpose—to protect the Earth.”

-Severn Smith, Director of Communications and Field Marketing
+Trent Knoss, Director of Communications & Marketing

 Molly Anderson, Volunteer & Member Engagement Program Manager

 Molly oversees the coordination, management and recognition of the PA/DE volunteer network as well as engaging partners, members and the general public for the advancement of conservation strategies across Pennsylvania and Delaware.

 “I most enjoy connecting with staff, volunteers, partners and members who are passionate about conservation and want to do more to make a difference.
 Promoting TNC’s work, inspiring others to connect with nature and join the effort provides continuous motivation and enthusiasm.”